ttdickson86/Dev-Ops-Engineer-Resume/RESUME.md

   - Utilized phpMyAdmin for database administration and management.

 - Monitoring, Observability, and Uptime:
-  - Implemented Uptime Kuma, Splunk Grafana, Prometheus and Glances for real-time monitoring, alerting, and performance tracking.
+  - Implemented Uptime Kuma, Splunk, Grafana, Prometheus and Glances for real-time monitoring, alerting, and performance tracking.
   - Integrated Portainer for container management and resource visualization.

 - Infrastructure Optimization: